nasif-co/Asterism/Code Descriptions/Web Visualization.md

 ```
 This series of 'if's take care of how much brightness to draw each bulb with.
 Inside it you find 3 bulbs in each, because 3 bulbs are always drawn.
 The first 3 parameters are always the same because they don't change in the visualization:

-  * X position
+  * X position of the bulb drawing
-  * Y position
+  * Y position of the bulb drawing
-  * Scale factor
+  * Scale of the bulbs

 However, the 4th value does change, as it takes care of the brightness of the bulb.
 For this one we map smoothPos: when the light-object is in the same zone as a bulb, the smoothPos maps out to a brightness value that spans from 0 at one end of the zone to 255 just on top of the bulb and back to 0 at the other end of its zone.
 Evidently, some half zones cross, which results in having two bulbs on at the same time.

-Once the whole calculation is done, the call to the *bulb* function takes care of the geometry of drawing the bulb in the precies location that was selected.
+Once the whole calculation is done, the call to the *bulb* function takes care of the geometry of drawing the bulb in the location that was selected through the x,y arguments.

 Finally, we display the text data of the last 10 messages/movements in the network: